 BISP is home to 870 day and boarding students and it’s a truly international school with 45 different nationalities represented, although the majority of teachers are British.
 The academic year runs from August to June.

-BISP takes students aged 18 months to 18 years through its pre-school, primary school and secondary school.
-The early years section follows the UK’s Early Years Foundation Stage (EYFS) for children aged 18 months to five years, which means you can expect a wide variety of fun, play-based activities, held both indoors and outdoors.
+BISP takes students aged 18 months to 18 years through its pre-school, primary school, and secondary school.
+The early years section follows the UK’s Early Years Foundation Stage (EYFS) for children aged 18 months to 5 years, which means you can expect a wide variety of fun, play-based activities, held both indoors and outdoors.
 Nursery and reception classes are primarily taught by class teachers, although young learners do have weekly specialist lessons in swimming and music.

 To give you some insight into the well-rounded education offered at BISP, primary school principal Kenneth Page says,

 “We value academic learning – and our children attain great results – but we also value creative areas such as the arts and sport.”

 The British-style of education continues in the first few years of secondary school, from Years 7 to 11.
 The curriculum includes English, maths, science, geography, history, PSHE (Personal, Social Health, and Economic Education), design technology, digital literacy, languages (Thai, Mandarin, French, and Spanish), PE, drama, music, and art.
 Students take their IGCSEs in Year 11, and typically select 7 to 10 subjects from a choice of 23.

 Learning then switches to the International Baccalaureate Diploma Programme (IBDP) in Years 12 and 13.
 There’s a wide choice of IB courses in subjects including art and design, business and management, design technology, economics, environmental systems and societies, music, psychology, and theatre arts.
 Students can also graduate with the BISP High School Diploma.